Welcome to MANSACODE

 MANSACODE Accelerator Project (MAP)

-We assemble a cohort of twelve Youth Entrepreneurs, strategic partners, and a community of Angels, then through the MAP We actively learn and engage:
+We assemble a cohort of twelve Youth Entrepreneurs, strategic partners, and a community of Angels, then through the MAP we actively learn and engage:

 + The nine components of a DBM (Dynamic Business Model)

-+ Critical Thinking—character building and customer relationships
++ Critical Thinking—spiritual/mental health, character building and customer relationships

-+ Dynamic Leadership Development—each Youth Entrepreneur is connected with an Angel mentor, and is challenged to apply their growing knowledge, and skills towards the strategic development of their business/ideas in that time
++ Dynamic Leadership Development—each Youth Entrepreneur is connected with an Angel-Mentor, and is challenged to apply their growing knowledge, and skills towards the strategic development of their business/ideas in that time.

 + At the culmination of the MANSACODE Accelerator Project, each Youth Entrepreneur is rewarded: